Takiro/easy-romfilter/README.md

 ### Input and Output

 easy-romfilter assumes that all the rom files that belong to one game reside in one folder even if there is just one version of the rom available.
 This means your source directory should look like this.
-After the first level you can introduce as many subdirectories as long as thy group files of the same game.
+After the first level you can introduce as many subdirectories as long as they group files of the same game.

 		.
 		├── 2020 Super Baseball